 While most of this space is mainly for the kids, I have combined an area for my things.

-This section of upper cabinets holds a lot of my products I need to promote and grow my TIDBITS Planners business and my TIDBITS Linen business, as well as my TIDBITS blog business.
+This section of upper cabinets holds a lot of the products I need to promote and grow my TIDBITS Planners business and my TIDBITS Linen business, as well as my TIDBITS blog business.
 It’s just all nicely in here for quick reference and planning as needed.